mitmedialab/lcl/_weeks/week1.md

   activity-desc: |

-    This week we invite you to <strong>share a childhood object</strong> with the community.<br/>
+    This week we invite you to <strong>share one of your childhood objects</strong> with other people.<br/>
+    Objects provide a concrete way for thinking and reflecting on our own learning. <br/>
-    It is a concrete way to reflect on our own learning, and to start building our community by creating personal and emotional connections.
+    Also, it's a playful way to share something about us, creating personal and emotional connections.

     In this activity you will: